ib-ruby/ib-ruby/README.md

 given to `#subscribe`.

-In order to give TWS time to respond, you either run a message processing loop or just wait until ib receives the messages you requested.
+In order to give TWS time to respond, you either run a message processing loop or just wait until Connection receives the messages type you requested.

 See `lib/ib-ruby/messages` for a full list of supported incoming/outgoing messages and their attributes.
 The original TWS docs and code samples can be found